-A couple of weeks ago we discussed some of the best approaches to dynamic network visualization that we found during our research for the KeyLines time bar.
+In a previous blog post, we discussed some of the best approaches to dynamic network visualization that we found during our research on how to handle time-based data.

-This week, we’ve selected some of the more creative approaches to come from the world of academia.
+This time, we’ve selected some of the more creative approaches to come from the world of academia.

-Largely they are techniques developed for specific ‘niche’ datasets, and therefore do not translate to other use cases.
-But all are interesting in their own right.
+They’re largely techniques developed for specific ‘niche’ datasets, so they don’t translate well to other use cases.
+But they’re all interesting in their own right.
 Let’s take a closer look.

 Find out more